 Four inches of solid, hard foam would be ideal for you, with 2-3 inches of a softer foam, or memory foam, each side of that.
 Irrespective of how you distribute the layers of your mattress, a 10-inch mattress is ideal for almost any side sleeper.
 Some may prefer 12 inches for a flippable mattress.

 Front sleepers need less support and more comfort.
 10 inches is minimum – and up to 15 inches would be perfect for you.
 However, that depends on the type of mattress you choose!
 A memory foam mattress is perfect for stomach sleepers – the thicker the better!
 However, 10 inches is fine for most people.

-If you are heavy weighted, then a few more inches would help.
+If you are heavily weighted, then a few more inches would help.
 Some heavy front-sleepers prefer a mattress with a solid core: a high-density foam or a strong innerspring.
 Then on top of that, either a medium latex foam layer or memory foam.

 Pregnancy: Best Sleeping Position When Pregnant

 You can sleep in any position when you are pregnant.
 It does not harm your child if you sleep on your stomach, but you may feel uncomfortable.
 Sleep in the position that you feel most comfortable.
 You should feel fine on your stomach up to midterm, but after that, you may prefer to sleep on your side.
-Not for you baby’s sake, but for yours!
-Baby is fine, and has plenty protection in your womb.
+Not for your baby’s sake, but for yours!
+Baby is fine and has plenty protection in your womb.